demohack/yute/done/forex/conceptual.md

 - What is an integration test?

->An integraion test tests the interactions of functions across 2 or more compoents.
+>An integraion test tests the interactions of functions across 2 or more components.

 - What is the role of web application framework, like Flask?